YuAo/TDWatchInterfaceMenu/README.md

 # TDWatchInterfaceMenu

-Add menu item with action handler block to `WKInterfaceController`
+Add menu item with a block as the action handler to `WKInterfaceController`

 ###Usage Example